Liam-Henry-BBD/GrabIt/README.md

 - **Project Setup**: Team leads can set up new projects, add tasks, and manage team members.
 - **Task Grab**: Team members can grab available tasks and track progress.
 - **Task Assignment**: Tasks can be assigned difficulty points (simple, medium, hard).
-- **Deadlines & Rewards**: The team lead can set deadlines, and members can earn rewards for completing tasks on time.
 - **Task Tracking**: Tasks are tracked through different stages: available, taken, and complete.
 - **Leaderboard**: Tracks accumulated points by team members and the team as a whole.